MariaDB: Founding and early governance challenges (2012–2014)

-In December 2012 Michael Widenius, David Axmark, and Allan Larsson announced the formation of a foundation that would oversee the development of MariaDB.
+In December 2012, MySQL Ab founders Michael Widenius, David Axmark, and Allan Larsson announced the formation of the MariaDB Foundation to oversee the development of MariaDB, which had been forked in 2009 from MySQL.

-At the time of founding in 2013 the Foundation wished to create a governance model similar to that used by the Eclipse Foundation.
-The Board appointed the Eclipse Foundation's Executive Director Mike Milinkovich as an advisor to lead the transition.
+At the time of founding, the Foundation aimed to establish a governance model similar to that of the Eclipse Foundation, and appointed the Eclipse Foundation's Executive Director Mike Milinkovich as an advisor to lead the transition.